Planning for the future: Implications of population growth on infrastructure

-NORTHWEST ARKANSAS (KNWA) — Northwest Arkansas is one of the fastest-growing places in the country.
+NORTHWEST ARKANSAS (FOX24) — Northwest Arkansas is one of the fastest-growing places in the country.
 And, as the growth continues, maintaining the region’s infrastructure will be critical.

 The Northwest Arkansas council said the population in Northwest Arkansas is on pace to reach 1 million people in the next 20-30 years.